flikites/flux-dns-fdm/README.md

 ## Cron Schedule

-The script makes checks and updates every 10 minutes using a cron job.
+The script makes checks and updates every 1 minute using a cron job.

 You can update the cron expression on line 86 of `/src/main.js`